By Published On: August 6th, 2025Categories: Community, Day Trips, News & Events, Things to Do

 Old Mission Point Lighthouse

 Located on the 45th Parallel, the Old Mission Point Lighthouse is a popular park and playground along the shore.
 Pack a picnic and spend the day.
 There are beautiful hiking trails surrounding the lighthouse.
 It’s also a museum open for tours and in search of volunteer keepers to serve as tour guides.
-The lighthouse is open daily from May to October, except for Tuesdays, and weekends in November, depending on weather.
+The lighthouse is open daily from May to October, except on Tuesdays, and weekends in November, depending on the weather.

-Directions: take M-37 to the end of Old Mission peninsula, approximately 22 miles from Front Street in Traverse City.
+Directions: Take M-37 to the end of Old Mission Peninsula, approximately 22 miles from Front Street in Traverse City.

 Point Betsie Lighthouse